Jezidmar/GHide/README.md

    # Manually edit db.sh to set the LIBRISPEECH download directory path
    # Open db.sh, locate the download directory line, edit the path, and save the changes.
    ./run.sh  # Run the recipe (assuming run.sh has execute permissions)
-   # There will be some libraries that will need to be installed manually, such as typecheck and sclite but just proceed with installing and re-running script until all works.
+   # There will be some libraries that will need to be installed manually, such as typecheck,wandb and sclite but just proceed with installing and re-running script until all works.